Nriver/copy-code-block-widget/README.md

 2. i18n support, check the `translations` subnote for the translated texts.
 3. There will be a notification telling you have successfully copied the code block :)

+P.S.
+If this widget does not work in your client or web browser, try increasing the `executeDelay` in `config` to better suit your settings.

 # Why I Made This?

 There is no copy button in Trilium due to the upstream CKEditor's lack of this feature.
 The related issue https://github.com/ckeditor/ckeditor5/issues/9774 has not been touched for 3 years until now.
 I would assume this won't be fixed in the upstream.
 So, I made an implementation by myself.